AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 * Ensure that your AEM server version is supported by AEM desktop app.
 See the compatibility matrix in release notes.
 * Test the connection using a few assets.

+Only one instance of the AEM desktop app can be installed and be active at a time.

 ## System requirements {#tech-specs-v2}

 For detailed information, see the [AEM desktop app release notes](release-notes.md).

-## Install app {#install-app-v2}

-Only one instance of the AEM desktop app can be installed and be active at a time.

 ## Upgrade from previous version {#upgrade-from-previous-version-v2}